Frequently Asked Questions

 a memorable one.
 Please visit the

 - There are also a limited number of dorm rooms on campus.
-Please contact Conference and Event Scheduling Office of University Housing at 304-293-2790 for more information.
+Please contact Housing Conferences and Reservations at 304-293-2790 for more information.

 When will I receive my diploma?